-Following the major maintenance performed in 2007 and 2008, we evaluated the Spillway Design Flood (SDF) and the capacities of the main spillway (with and without the stop logs in the sluiceway) and of the emergency spillway.
+Following the major maintenance performed in 2007 and 2008, we evaluated the Spillway Design Flood (SDF) and the capacities of the main spillway (with and without the stoplogs in the sluiceway) and of the emergency spillway.
 The SDF for Foster's Pond Dam, as an Intermediate size, Significant hazard potential dam, is the 100-year-return-period flood (100-year flood).

-We estimated a 191 cubic foot per second (cfs) flow for the 100-year flood flow using a regression equation for eastern Massachusetts streams from the USGS Water Supply Paper 2214 (Wandle, 1983).
+We estimated the 100-year flood flow to be 191 cubic foot per second (cfs) using a regression equation for eastern Massachusetts streams from the USGS Water Supply Paper 2214 (Wandle, 1983).
 We note that the 100-year flood has an annual probability of exceedance of 1%, a 50% probability of exceedance in any 69-year period, a 63.5% probability of exceedance in a 100-year period, and a 26% chance of exceedance during a 30-year period of a typical mortgage.
 We also note that watershed changes, especially increased urbanization, and climate change affect actual storm frequencies and that the pond watershed characteristics may differ from those of the watersheds used as the basis for the estimate.

 We estimated capacities for the main and emergency spillways using weir equations for broad-crested weirs.
-We used a sharp-crested weir equation for flow over the sluiceway stop logs.
+We used a sharp-crested weir equation for flow over the sluiceway stoplogs.
 Our capacity estimates are summarized below for the maximum flood pool (~El.82.5) at the top of the dam.

-Feature Flow Capacity Main spillway with stop logs in place 194 cfs Main spillway without stop logs 227 cfs Emergency spillway 57 cfs Total capacity with stop logs in place 251 cfs Total capacity without stop logs in place 284 cfs
+Feature Flow Capacity

+Main spillway with stoplogs in place 194 cfs

+Main spillway without stoplogs 227 cfs

+Emergency spillway 57 cfs

+Total capacity with stoplogs in place 251 cfs

+Total capacity without stoplogs in place 284 cfs

 Based on our calculations, the combined spillways have the capacity to pass the SDF without overtopping except by waves.
 Wave action on the pond should be limited by the narrow reach of the pond near the dam and the height of the hills on either side of this section of the pond.
-The height of water that would cause the weir equation flow estimates to match the SDF were about 0.2 feet below the top of the dam with the stop logs in place or about 0.4 feet below the top of the dam with the stop logs removed.
+The height of water that would cause the weir equation flow estimates to match the SDF were about 0.2 foot below the top of the dam with the stoplogs in place or about 0.4 foot below the top of the dam with the stoplogs removed.